glennhenry/cs-notes/docs/software-engineering/13-software-testing/software-testing.md

   }
   ```

   Here, we are testing its behavior against negative number input. `addTwoNumber(-2, -3)` is expected to return -5.
 By calling the `addTwoNumber_negative` function, we can print its result to the console.
 It is so much faster than interacting with the UI.
-We can make a bunch more function to test :
+We can make a bunch more function to test:

   ```kotlin
   fun addTwoNumber_positive() {